undergrad-partner-school

 A student organization is run by students at a university or a college institution, whose membership typically consists only of current students and/or alumni.

-There is a drama club you can join if acting is something that interests you.
-For students interested in media and communication, Anne Arundel Community College publishes its own newspaper.
+In case you're interested in acting, there is a drama club you can consider joining.
+For students looking to explore media and communication, Anne Arundel Community College publishes its own newspaper.

 Student Services

-24/7 emergency phone and alarm devices are available.
+There are emergency phone and alarm devices available around the clock.
 There is a security patrol that operates around the clock.
-The late-night transport/escort service is available.
+The after-hours transportation/escort service is available.

-All in all, campus life at Anne Arundel Community College is rich and vibrant and provides everything most students need.
+All in all, campus life at Anne Arundel Community College is rich and vibrant and provides all you need for a comfortable stay.

 Career Services